closeio/making.close.com/_posts/2021-04-18-a-complex-select-refactor-with-downshift-js/index.md

-So, we must separate the UI that Downshift "cares" about (selectable items), pass those to Downshift, but also include extra items that Downshift _doesn't_ care about (everything else), and all render it as a single flat list.
+So, we must separate the UI that Downshift "cares" about (selectable items), pass those to Downshift, but also include extra items that Downshift _doesn't_ care about (everything else), and all render it all as a single flat list.
 Hmmm.

 ### An aside about normalization

-Before I go over our approach, I want to revist this snippet we used to get an array of items from an array of values.
+Before I go over our approach, I want to revisit this snippet we used to get an array of items from an array of values.
 Did you cringe reading this as much as I cringed writing it?